Table of Contents

 You might be wondering if it’s harder to clean wood pellet litter when compared to common clay litter.

-If you have a regular litter box (not a pellet-specific one with a sift), here’s how you clean it:
+In the beginning, it can take some getting used to, but once you do, there will be no extra hassle in cleaning this kind of litter.
+If you have a regular litter box (not a pellet-specific one with a sift), here’s an easy step-by-step guide on how to clean it:

 - Scoop out all the poop and throw it in the trash, just as you would with normal litter.

 - Gather all the areas of wetted sawdust on your scoop and shake it over the wastebasket.
 This will get rid of the sawdust and keep the fresh, intact pellets that haven’t disintegrated on the scoop.
-Instead of throwing out what is left on the scoop, you do the opposite!

-- Put all the collected intact pellets back into the cleaned litter pan.
+- Instead of throwing out what is left on the scoop, you do the opposite – put all the collected intact pellets back into the cleaned litter pan.

 - Add new pellets to make up for the amount you’ve thrown out.
 Voilá!

-You can give your litter box a few shakes daily so that the disintegrated sawdust falls to the bottom of the pan, leaving fresh pellets at the top.
+You can also give your litter box a few shakes daily so that the disintegrated sawdust falls to the bottom of the pan, leaving fresh pellets at the top.

 Can I Flush Wood Pellet Litter Down the Toilet?